 The case was decided partly under the DDA and partly under the Equality Act, since the searches were partly before and partly after 1st October 2010.
 I think the decision was probably wrong to go on the basis that the Equality Act position is the same as the DDA.
-Unlike the DDA, the Equality Act does not say the claimant must suffer a detriment where the case relates to public authority functions, only that there must be a failure to make the reasonable adjustment “in relation to” the claimant (s.21(2) EqA) – see MM & DM v Secretary of State for Work and Pensions.
+Unlike the DDA, the Equality Act does not say the claimant must suffer a detriment where the case relates to public authority functions, only that there must be a failure to make the reasonable adjustment “in relation to” the claimant (s.21(2) EqA) – see Detriment to claimant in anticipatory reasonable adjustment claims>Different test for public functions at Step 2?
 EqA s.29(2)(c) requires a detriment in relation to services to the public, but s.29(6) does not in relation to public authority functions.
 However, counsel accepted that the Equality Act position was the same as under the DDA, so the court did not consider the position.

 This case upholds the anticipatory nature of the reasonable adjustment duty for public authorities, but might be read as implying that the duty does not require ad hoc adjustments.
 But according to the Services Code para 7.26 (quoted at the link below), once a service provider has become aware of the requirements of a particular disabled person who uses or seeks to use its services, it might then be reasonable for the service provider to take a particular step to meet them, especially where a disabled person has pointed out the difficulty they face in accessing services, or has suggested a reasonable solution to the difficulty.
 What approach the courts will take here is unclear.
 See further Reasonable adjustments by service providers>Any limitation on ad hoc adjustments?